 Take the family out on a photo journey through a Wichita Urban Art Tour and track down many of the murals in downtown Wichita.
 During September, catch Avenue Art Days, a local project working to bring art to the community as artists bring color to the Douglas Design District.
 Keep an eye out for many smaller versions of the Keeper of the Plains by taking a Keepers on Parade Tour and counting as many as you can.
 Also, be sure to notice the bronze art sculptures scattered about downtown Wichita, each with a plaque explaining its significance.
 There is also an impressive collection of art on the Wichita State campus where the Martin H. Bush Outdoor Sculpture Collection touts nearly 80 unique pieces and everyone gets in free to the Ulrich Museum of Art.

-The weather doesn't matter at many of the local Wichita YMCAs, two of which offer an indoor/outdoor waterpark (Andover & South Meridian locations).
+Beat the heat at any of the four Wichita YMCA outdoor waterparks (North, Northwest, South, and Andover locations).
 For just $10 a day, non-members can drop-in and enjoy the parks at any time.
 Families cost $18.